puppetlabs/puppet-specifications/moving_modules.md

 ## Core

 The following types will be left in Puppet for now.
 The `file`, `user`, and `group` types are needed to apply settings catalogs.
-The `filebucket`, `resources`, and `tidy` types know too much about puppet internals to be removed.
+The `filebucket`, `resources`, and `tidy` types know too much about puppet internals to be extracted.
 The `notify` type is used extensively in puppet rspec tests as it is the most basic (providerless) type.
 The `package` and `service` types have multiple providers for each type, which makes removal more difficult.
-We may remove them at a later time (TBD).
+We may extract them at a later time (TBD).

     exec
     file